Business Development and Strategic Partnerships Manager

 Evaluation Program Associate

 Ben joined the ONN in 2015.
-He has more than six years of experience working in the nonprofit sector in a variety of capacities from project management to fundraising to communications.
+He has more than seven years of experience working in the nonprofit sector in a variety of capacities from project management to fundraising to communications.
 He holds a master’s degree in International Studies with specialization in Global Environmental Policy from the University of Northern British Columbia where his research focused on the role of local governments and transnational environmental networks in addressing climate change.
 When not reading away, he can be found on his bike – if you can catch him that is.

 Communications and Network Engagement Manager